origo-map/origo-documentation/content/controls.md

 ---|---
 `title` | alias name of the current map projection to be displayed.
 `projections` | object of projections to toggle between.
 Projection code and alias name is required for each projection.
 The projection must be defined in proj4Defs, except EPSG:4326 and EPS:3857 which are included by default.
+`noPositionText` | when empty last mouse position is rendered else text of choise renders.
+If this option is not defined, no coordinates when no mouse position.

 #### Example position control